-Therefore, we should wonder if it is possible to build an efficient building with polyurethane and, at the same time, to make it safe.
+Is it possible to build an efficient building with polyurethane and, at the same time, make it safe?
 Next, we will check the qualities of the polyurethane systems against fire.

 Safe insulation against fire